 By 1827 Niepce has partnered with Louis Daguerre, who later, in January of 1839, introduced Daguerreotype to the French Academy of Science.
 A process that creates images on silver-plated copper coated with silver iodide and develops with warm mercury.
 And only weeks after the introduction of Daguerreotype, Englishman Henry Fox Talbot announced his invention of Calotype to the Royal Institution of Great Britain.
-A process that creates permanent negative images using paper soaked in sliver chloride, fixed with salt solution, and creates a positive image by contact printing onto another sheet of paper.
+A process that creates permanent negative images using paper soaked in silver chloride, fixed with a salt solution, and creates a positive image by contact printing onto another sheet of paper.
 This technique is considered to be the basis of modern photography.

 During the same time period a French civil servant and photographer, Hippolyte Bayard, invented his own process known as direct positive printing.
 A process that involves exposing silver chloride paper to light, which turned the paper completely black.
 It was then soaked in potassium iodide before being exposed in the camera.
 After the exposure, it was washed in a bath of hyposulfite of soda and dried.
 The resulting image was a unique photograph that could not be reproduced.
 In fact, Bayard claimed he had invented photography earlier than Daguerre in France and Talbot in England, the men usually credited with its invention.
-He might not have been known as the one of the inventors of photography, but on June 24th 1839 he presented the world’s first public exhibition of photography with some thirty of his photographs.
+He might not have been known as one of the inventors of photography, but on June 24th, 1839 he presented the world’s first public exhibition of photography with some thirty of his photographs.

 In conclusion, it is safe to say that his “outside the box” thinking and his artistic abilities have paved the way, not only in technical but also creative ways, to what we know today as modern photography.
-And for more in depth research results, feel free to read my paper on “Photography from the 19th century Iran” on academia.edu.
+And for more in-depth research results, feel free to read my paper on “Photography from the 19th century Iran” on academia.edu.